dansholds/grapple-comps-min/content/posts/15934-team-usa-pankration-texas-regionals.md

 This is your chance to earn a place on Team USA and Compete in the 2024 World Games in Romania,

-We will be competing in three divisions.
+We will be evaluating two divisions.

-compete in one or compete in all

 ~ Grappling (takedowns and submission only)